thundergolfer/thundergolfer.github.io/collections/_posts/2022-12-10-email-subscribers-with-modal.md

 If you're a frontend afficianado you might be want write this functionality yourself into your website, maybe in React, Vue.js, or Svelte.

-As this website is boring old Jekyll, the web component and I wrote and provide in the source code is a rudimentary HTML and vanilla Javascript component, with CSS style.
+As this website is boring old Jekyll, the web component I wrote and provide in the source code is a rudimentary HTML and vanilla Javascript component, with CSS style.
 The file is called `subscribe.html`.
-You should be able to just copy paste this into your site, just update the endpoint URL and maybe tweak the CSS a bit 👍.
+You should be able to just copy paste this into your site; just update the endpoint URL and maybe tweak the CSS a bit 👍.

 ## Testing, and launch